ARHCOS/SimpleTexToolGUI/README.md

 Your converted file should appear in the folder it originated from.
 ## Limitations

- - Only supports ktx2png, png2ktx and pvr2png
+ - Only supports ktx2png, png2ktx, pvr2png and sctx2png
- - Does NOT support multi file drop
+ - Does NOT support multiple file drop
- - Based on PVRTexToolCLI so it only works on Windows
+ - Based on [PVRTexToolCLI](https://developer.imaginationtech.com/solutions/pvrtextool/) and [SCXT-Converter](https://github.com/Daniil-SV/SCTX-Converter) so it only works on Windows

 ## Known Issues

-- Sometime during the setup process the script can give you a permission error even though there is no problem.
-If you encounter this, just check if you have PVRTexToolCLI.exe in the scripts folder and if you have just ignore the error
 - After the installation of PVRTexTool you might have an error that it's not in the PATH when converting.
-To resolve that just add the scripts folder to the system or user PATH
+To resolve that just add the "scripts" folder to the system or user PATH

+## Credits

+ - As stated before, this project is mainly based on [PVRTexToolCLI](https://developer.imaginationtech.com/solutions/pvrtextool/) by [ImaginationTech](https://developer.imaginationtech.com/) for everything about KTX and PVR.

+ - Big thanks to [Daniil SV](https://github.com/Daniil-SV) for the [SCTX conversion](https://github.com/Daniil-SV/SCTX-Converter) part and generally for helping me and giving feedback for this project